fluidjeel/traffic-light-2025/project_runbook_operational_guide.md

 Monitor for Entries: The script continuously monitors the 15-minute data for stocks remaining on the watchlist.

-What it Does: When an intraday candle's high crosses the trigger price, it immediately checks the real-time conviction filters (Intraday Market Strength, Volume Velocity).
-If they pass, an entry order is simulated.
+What it Does: When an intraday candle closes above the trigger price, it immediately checks the real-time Advanced Conviction Engine (VIX-adaptive market strength, volume projection, etc.).
+If all checks pass, an entry order is simulated.

 Monitor Open Positions: The script also monitors 15-minute data for all open positions to manage exits based on the partial profit target or the current stop-loss level.

-B. HTF Strategy Execution (simulator_htf_scout_sniper.py) This strategy uses the "Scout and Sniper" model to separate breakout confirmation from entry execution.
+B. HTF Strategy Execution (simulator_htf_scout_sniper.py)

+This strategy uses the "Scout and Sniper" model to separate breakout confirmation from entry execution.

 Post-Market / End-of-Day (EOD) on Day T (e.g., Monday, after 3:30 PM)